ethanhuangcst/pen.ai/Docs/Authentication/req-login.md

 ## User Story 2

-As a PenAI user, I want to log out of my account so that I can secure my account and prevent unauthorized access
+As a Pen user, I want to log out of my account so that I can secure my account and prevent unauthorized access

 ### Acceptance Criteria